-A high-yield savings account, rather than a standard savings account, will earn you more money.
+A high-yield savings account will, as the name suggests, earn you more money than a standard savings account.
 The average interest rate for savings accounts hovers around 0.06% APY.

 However, some high-yield savings accounts can more than double that rate.
-And they can generate even more income when interest rates aren’t scraping the bottom of the barrel like they have in recent years.
+And they can generate even more income over time when benchmark interest rates start heading higher, as they began to in 2022.

 The longer you keep money (including interest earned) in the account, the more money you make while you sleep.

-It’s common for these accounts to have you lock your money in for a specified amount of time.
-For teenagers who don’t have bills to pay, this usually isn’t an issue.
+In fact, these accounts often require you to lock your money in for a specified minimum amount of time.
+(For teenagers who don’t have bills to pay, this usually isn’t an issue.)

 When choosing a high-yield savings account, in addition to the interest rate, take into consideration any required fees and the minimum balance amount.